-Lean body weight or mass, a waste of arithmetic
+Lean body mass or lean body weight: A waste of arithmetic?

-Sometimes, people ask me to explain what is "lean body weight".
-It’s not what you think.
-It has nothing to do with your ideal weight, or what your body should be like if you were "lean".
+Sometimes, people ask me to explain what is lean body mass or lean body weight.
+However, it is not what you think.
+Indeed, lean body mass has nothing to do with your ideal weight or what your body should be like if you were ‘lean’.

-Lean body mass, refers to the sum of the weight of your bones, muscles and organs… basically the sum of everything other than fat in your body.
+Lean body mass refers to the sum of the weight of your bones, muscles and organs.
+Basically, lean body mass is the sum of everything other than fat in your body.

-So why is it included along with BMI on the body surface area calculator page?
-Because it’s kind of fun to think about, thats all.
+So why is it included along with the Body Mass Index (BMI) on the body surface area calculator page?
+Because it’s kind of fun to think about.
+That is all.

-Also, some medical formulas use lean body mass for various calculations of organ function and medication doses.
+In addition, some medical formulas use lean body mass for calculations of organ function and medication doses.

-Maybe you are wondering why your lean body mass goes up, as your weight goes up, even though your height is unchanged.
+Maybe you are wondering why your lean body mass goes up as your weight increases even though your height is unchanged.

-The reason is that the skeletal muscle mass tends to increase as body fat increases.
+The reason is because skeletal muscle mass tends to increase as body fat increases.
 It takes extra muscle to carry extra fat around, right?

-The formula for lean body mass using the method of James1,2 is:
+The formula for lean body weight using the method of James1,2 is:

 Lean Body Weight (men) = (1.10 x Weight(kg)) – 128 x ( Weight2/(100 x Height(m))2)